DmitryOlshansky/no-bullshit-elastic/FAQ.md

 - Use, the source, Luke!

 And then damned silence, not even a single sensible shit follows after that.
-Ever.
 Like in one TV show, I just want to say: "Yo, Beatch!" in customary "Pinkman" voice.

-[Russian, heavily altered but the same idea]

-- Юзай сорцес, Люк! Я - твой отец!

-Пиздец, все, добавить нечего - зановес!

-...

-Народ безмолствует.

 ```

 Real facts, real data, real examples and and near-full improvisation in delivery.
 I want to do stuff that you (the audience) want with say ElasticSearch but maybe beyond.
 Later I may try a "No bullshit" style with something else.
 There are two problems, first - I must know that new stuff *very well*.
 Second it *must be useful to at least 7+ more people* among us.